citronneur/rdpy/README.md

 Remote Desktop Protocol in Twisted Python.

 RDPY is full python implementation of RDP and VNC protocol, except the bitmap uncompress for performance.
-The main goal of RDPY is not to be as faster as freerdp, rdesktop or mstsc, but is made to play with microsoft protocol.
-There are some limitations essentially due to price of license of some Microsoft products (Packet redirection and License extension in RDP protocol).
+The main goal of RDPY is not to be as faster as freerdp, rdesktop or mstsc, but is made to play with protocol.
+You can use it as twisted library.
+In library mode build step is not necessary until you want to uncompress bitmap data.
+You can use it as QWidget in your Qt4 application.
+Most of GUI library compatibility would be implemented.
+You can use pre made script (call binaries) for rdp and vnc client, or rdp proxy with admin spy port.

 ## Requirements

-### twisted library requirements
+### Twisted library requirements

 * python2.7
 * python-twisted